ankurk91/google-chat-electron/README.md

 npx electron-installer-redhat@^3 --src dist/google-chat-electron-linux-x64 --dest dist/installers/ --arch x86_64
 ```

-This will create an RPM package in `./dist/installers` folder.
+This will create an RPM package in `./dist/installers` folder (you can specify any location you wish).
 You can install it with `dnf` or `rpm-ostree` depending on your distro.

 ### Supported Platforms